Do you really need an electric toothbrush? -

 A study (van der Weijden 1993) compared the plaque removing efficiency of three different electric toothbrushes vs. brushing by hand over various time periods ranging from 30 seconds up to 6 minutes.

-This study found that the use of all three electrics was more effective than brushing manually, for all of the time periods evaluated.
+- This study found that the use of all three electrics was more effective than brushing manually, for all of the time periods evaluated.

-They also determined that more dental plaque was dislodged by an electric toothbrush in 2 minutes than a manual one used for 6.
+- It also determined that more dental plaque was dislodged by an electric toothbrush in 2 minutes than a manual one used for 6.

-That suggests that although you may be able to reach the same cleanliness end point with either method, when using an electric toothbrush you'll get their sooner.
+That suggests that although you may be able to reach the same cleanliness end point with either method, when using an electric you'll get their sooner.

-Electric brushes do a lot of the work for you.
+b) Electric brushes do a lot of the work for you.

 You can think of an electric toothbrush as being a tool, which, on its own, creates an effective brushing action.